-Applications installed in the system partition will be deleted upon updating the router firmware.
+Applications installed in the /usr/lib directory will be deleted upon updating the router firmware.

-Be aware that if the system partition folder becomes full, it may render the router non-functional, and a factory reset might not resolve the issue.
+Be aware that if the /usr/lib folder fills the entire storage, it may render the router non-functional, and a factory reset might not resolve the issue.
 Ensure not to install too many applications in this folder.